Captain Planet and the Planeteers

 Captain Planet and the Planeteers, commonly referred to as simply Captain Planet, is an American animated environmentalist superhero television series created by Barbara Pyle and Ted Turner and developed by Pyle, Nicholas Boxer, Thom Beers, Andy Heyward, Robby London, Bob Forward, and Cassandra Schafausen.
 The series was produced by Turner Program Services and DIC Enterprises and broadcast on TBS and in syndication from September 15, 1990, to December 5, 1992.

 A sequel series titled The New Adventures of Captain Planet was produced by Hanna-Barbera Cartoons, Inc., distributed by Turner Program Services and broadcast from September 11, 1993, to May 11, 1996.
 The series was later rerun on Kids' WB!, Cartoon Network and Boomerang.
 It is currently on the MeTV Toons schedule.
 The series is a form of edutainment that advocates for environmentalism and is known for having several famous actors voice the villains.
 It spawned a franchise consisting of eco-friendly toys, comic books, video games, and a public charity to further promote its work.

 Plot

 Our world is in peril.
 Gaia, the spirit of the Earth can no longer stand the terrible destruction plaguing our planet.
 She sends five magic rings to five special young people.
 From Africa, Kwame with the power of earth.
 From North America, Wheeler with the power of fire.
-From the Soviet Union, Linka with the power of wind.
+From the Soviet Union (later Eastern Europe), Linka with the power of wind.
 From Asia, Gi with the power of water.
 And from South America, Ma-Ti with the power of heart.
 With the five powers combined they summon Earth's greatest champion - CAPTAIN PLANET!